agpeshal/DeepFake/README.md

 ## Training

 We deploy [Xception Net](https://arxiv.org/abs/1610.02357) since it is proven to work well for lot of DeepFake tasks.
 Since we have a relatively small dataset to train, we make use of pre-trained model extracted from [this link](http://kaldir.vc.in.tum.de/FaceForensics/models/faceforensics++_models.zip).
 We also make use of some of the functions and network definition from [faceforensics](https://github.com/agpeshal/FaceForensics/tree/master/classification).
+The networks has about 20 M parameters but we set only about 4 M to be trainable.

 This is to capture faces from video frames and use those images to learn.
 The prediction is based on the average prediction on the faces of the video frames

+### Preprocessing

 First to extract images from videos run the following command.
 Ensure that fake videos are in ```vidoes/fake``` and real under ```videos/real``` with ```.mp4``` file format.